 I like to think of myself as a bit of a hiker.
-There’s nothing I enjoy more than going for a wander in Australian bushlands (or in the Scottish Highlands or on an Icelandic glacier – fab hikes from 2018.)
+There’s nothing I enjoy more than going for a wander in Australian bushlands (or in the Scottish Highlands or on an Icelandic glacier.)

 But would I have the stamina, the will, the fitness let alone the desire to hike consistently for five solid months?

 Laura selected New Zealand’s Te Araroa Trail.
 The route begins at Cape Reinga on the top of New Zealand’s North Island then travels all the way down to Bluff, the most southern tip of the South Island.
 It’s 3000 kilometres across some pretty confronting terrain.
 No mean feat to trek.
-Anyone who’s seen firsthand the breathtaking beauty of New Zealand would be aware the two islands has its fair share of rugged, wild and uninhabited landscapes.
+Anyone who’s seen firsthand the breathtaking beauty of New Zealand would be aware the two islands have their fair share of rugged, wild, and uninhabited landscapes.
 The Te Araroa Trail crisscrosses through many of them.

 So why follow a trail Laura describes as “raw and unpolished made for proper adventurers familiar with forging across new territories.
 With scores of unbridged rivers to cross, trackless tussock plains and exposed alpine passes.”